eliseubatista99/Finite-Guarded-Automaton/README.md

 ### Input:

-  -a line with the integer n, specifying the set S = {1..n};
+  a line with the integer n, specifying the set S = {1..n};

- -a line with the number s0 (cardinality of the initial state set S0);
+  a line with the number s0 (cardinality of the initial state set S0);

-  -a line with s0 distinct integers that form the set of initial states;
+  a line with s0 distinct integers that form the set of initial states;

-  -a line with the number f (cardinality of the end state set F);
+  a line with the number f (cardinality of the end state set F);

-  -a line with distinct f integers that form the set of final states;
+  a line with distinct f integers that form the set of final states;

-  -a line with the number m of transitions (the cardinality of R));
+  a line with the number m of transitions (the cardinality of R));

-  -m lines where each introduces a transition in the form of i c op a b j:
+  m lines where each introduces a transition in the form of i c op a b j:

 {i being the integer representing the state of departure of the transition;